And if you liked this post, be sure to check out these popular posts:

 Madmen and radicals have been trying to make their mark in history by murdering a President since the time of Andrew Jackson, and some of them have gotten way too close for comfort.
 We remember the men who pulled it off.

 We remember John Wilkes Booth, who shot Abraham Lincoln in the head during a play.
 We remember Charles Guiteau, who killed James Garfield; Leon Czolgosz, who killed William McKinley; and Lee Harvey Oswald, who shot John F. Kennedy.
-There are dozens more, though, who come within inches of killing the seating President of the United States.
+There are dozens more, though, who came within inches of killing the seating President of the United States.

 Some of these would-be Presidential assassins had political reasons; many more were just insane.
 Some of their reasons are downright absurd, from the man who tried to kill Ronald Reagan to impress actress Jodie Foster to the woman who tried to kill Gerald Ford to impress Charles Manson.
 Others, though, are stories of historical struggles, with freedom fighters taking their causes too far and becoming terrorists with an attempt on the President's life.